Best Espresso Machines for Home Use.

 My Observations:

-The Express features the original thermocoil, not the newer thermojet, so the Express isn’t rather as fast at steaming milk (it also has a single hole tip which doesn’t deliver rather as much power), and doesn’t reach steam temp or drop back down to shot temp quite as quickly, nevertheless there’s not a huge amount in it as you’ll see in my comparison video.
+The Express features the original thermocoil, not the newer thermojet, so the Express isn’t rather as fast at steaming milk (it also has a single hole tip which doesn’t deliver quite as much power), and doesn’t reach steam temp or drop back down to shot temp quite as quickly, nevertheless there’s not a huge amount in it as you’ll see in my comparison video.

-You have the same 9 bars of pressure, pre-set and adjustable pre-infusion, 3 temperature settings, and on the express, there’s a pressure gauge, while on the pro there’s no pressure gauge but there’s a digital display with a shot timer, which I would take any day vs a pressure gauge.
+You have the same 9 bars of pressure, pre-set and adjustable pre-infusion, 3 temperature settings, and on the express, there’s a pressure gauge, while on the pro there’s no pressure gauge however there’s a digital display with a shot timer, which I would take any day vs a pressure gauge.

 Perfect Sage Coffee Machines